OctopusDeploy/blog/blog/2023-01/resources-get-started-cloud-migration/index.md

 ### The importance of Continuous Delivery

 *The Importance of Continuous Delivery* white paper is a deep-dive into the best practice principles and benefits of Continuous Delivery's technical capabilities, and how they're fundamental to successful DevOps adoption.
-You'll find case studies and a discussion about the challenges your company may face when implementing Continuous Delivery.
+You'll find case studies and a discussion about the challenges your company may face when implementing Continuous Delivery (CD).

 [Read about *The Importance of Continuous Delivery*](https://i.octopus.com/whitepapers/importance-of-cd.pdf[).

 ### How to map your deployment pipeline

-Your deployment pipeline is the key ingredient for Continuous Delivery (CD).
+Your deployment pipeline is the key ingredient for Continuous Delivery.
 By mapping and improving your deployment pipeline, you can increase the frequency of deployments while reducing your change-related risk.
-High-performing teams use Continuous Delivery to drive their software delivery and achieve higher levels of organizational performance.
+High-performing teams use CD to drive their software delivery and achieve higher levels of organizational performance.

-In this paper, will learn how to apply Lean thinking to start from where you are, mapping and improving your deployment pipeline while planning your adoption of the core technical CD practices.
+In this paper, you learn how to apply Lean thinking to start from where you are, and how to map and improve your deployment pipeline while planning your adoption of the core technical CD practices.

 [Read the paper, *How to map your deployment pipeline*](https://i.octopus.com/whitepapers/how-to-map-your-deployment-pipleline.pdf).